gwlucastrig/Tinfour/README.md

 a useful tool for interpolation, grid construction, and surface analysis.

 ### Tinfour ###
-Tinfour is a Java package that provides tools for constructing and applying Delaunay Triangulations.
+Tinfour is a software library written in Java that provides tools for constructing and applying Triangulated Irregular Networks (TINs) that conform to the Delaunay criterion.
 Because it is intended to process large data sets, the implementation gives a great deal of attention to performance and memory use.
-On a conventional laptop is is capable of processing sample points at a rate of better than one million points per second.
+On a conventional laptop it is capable of processing sample points at a rate of better than one million points per second.

 The Tinfour source code includes extensive Javadoc.
-This project also includes an informal paper that describes the algorithms and implementation details for the software.
+This project also includes an informal paper that describes the uses, algorithms, and implementation of the software with enough detail to support potential developers who may wish to employ Tinfour in their own work.

 ### The Tinfour Viewer ###
 When someone first sees a project like Tinfour, they might reasonably ask